Juhaziel/New-Solar-Language/documentation/lang_info.md

 union  NAME { MEMBERS } ;`
 ```

-These can also be used within a local scope
+These can also be used within a local scope where they can be used before or after declaration.

 ## LOCAL SCOPE #
 Local scope represents the scope inside of functions and is individual to each one.
 It contains statements that are executed in order and declarations.